armanriazi/typescript-all-in-one/workspace/defination/const.md

 ## Deep immutability
 A `const` works with object literals as well, as far as protecting the variable *reference* is concerned:
+What can you do in Typescript to ensure that a property isn’t mutated?Add readonly

 ```typescript
 const foo = { bar: 123 };